oroinc/documentation/user/storefront/account/rfq/registered.rst

 From the Shopping List
 ----------------------

-1. In the top right corner, click on the |IcShoppingLists| Shopping List(s) button to view all available shopping lists.
+1. In the top right corner, click on the |ShoppingList-SVG| Shopping List(s) button to view all available shopping lists.
 2. Click the necessary shopping list.
 3. Click **Request Quote** in the Summary section of the shopping list.